Welcome to today's edition of the Rush 24-7 podcast.

 If Mrs. Clinton became president, fine.

-NBC's hired their daughter, so they're going to get preferential treatment, maybe, maybe access.
+So they're going to get preferential treatment, maybe, maybe access.

-And if we have a very powerful government wants to come down on the news media someday, maybe they'll leave NBC alone because NBC gave their daughter a chance.
+And if we have a very powerful government that wants to come down on the news media someday, maybe they'll leave NBC alone because NBC gave their daughter a chance.

 Same thing with Al Sharpton.

-There's no reason Al Sharpton has a television show, except for the fact that NBC bought access, and in this case, they were actually paying protection money.
+There's no reason Al Sharpton has a television show, except for the fact that NBC bought access.

-Al Sharpton owes the IRS four and a half million dollars.
+Al Sharpton owes the IRS $4.5 million.

 IRS has got a trail of bad debt all over this country.